ECOPOM/SHEET_RGBD-T_system/README.md

 # Sunburn and HEat Prediction in canopies for Evolving a warning tech solution (SHEET) 🍎🍇
-project funded by ICT - AGRI FOOD, *December 2022*
+*December 2022*

+**The project SHEET is part of the ERA-NET Cofund ICT-AGRI-FOOD, with funding provided by national sources [National funding agency] and co-funding by the European Union’s Horizon 2020 research and innovation program, Grant Agreement number 862665.**

 [![DOI](https://zenodo.org/badge/589666099.svg)](https://zenodo.org/badge/latestdoi/589666099)

-The project SHEET is part of the ERA-NET Cofund ICT-AGRI-FOOD, with funding provided by national sources [National funding agency] and co-funding by the European Union’s Horizon 2020 research and innovation program, Grant Agreement number 862665.

 _______